|

 house unless you close the door."

-were up to?"
+up to?"
 Rachel giggled.
-"I wonder what Trixie has gone to tell your
+"I wonder what Trixie has gone to tell your mother.

-mother.
 Poor girl!
-Did you see the look of relief on her face when
+Did you see the look of relief on her face when she realised I

-that too?
-I didn't think I'd told you that much about Trixie and Jim and
+too?
+I didn't think I'd told you that much about Trixie and Jim and the relationship

-much you talk about your family and friends.
-That's why I feel like I
+you talk about your family and friends.
+That's why I feel like I already know

-slowly.
 "I didn't realise that I talked so much about them.
-I hope I
+I hope I haven't been

-"The only reason I accepted your invitation was because I couldn't wait to meet
+only reason I accepted your invitation was because I couldn't wait to meet your

 "Well, you'd better scoot off and have